phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

 ---
 layout: post
-title: "RESTful: How to use POST for Asynchronous operations"
+title: RESTful: How to use POST for Asynchronous operations
-tags: [RESTful]
 ---
-{% include JB/setup %}

 I'm writing this post inspired by the book [RESTful Web Services Cookbook](http://www.amazon.com/dp/0596801688/).
 This book has many useful examples on how to use [RESTful Web Services](http://en.wikipedia.org/wiki/Representational_State_Transfer#RESTful_web_services).
 If you are looking for a book on RESTFul I highly recommend this book.